 5 Top Tips for Getting Value from the B Corp Framework

+Whatever your reasons for taking the test, be clear on what your ambition is and then dive in.
 And you have to go hard at it because it is extensive – about 200 questions or more.
 I liken it to eating a full English breakfast with a hangover.

 Transparency is key – because when corporate activities are openly acknowledged, action follows.
 So as a Certified B Corporation, you have to be willing to share your scores in the various topic areas on the B Corp website.
 And in years between certifications, you must publish an impact report.